Lisa Leslie: WNBA career

 On July 30, 2002, Leslie became the first woman to dunk the ball in a WNBA game.
 That same year she became the first WNBA player to score over 3,000 total career points and contributed to the Sparks winning their second straight WNBA championship that season.
 Two seasons later, she became the first player to reach the 4,000-career point milestone.
 Leslie remains the Sparks' career scoring and rebounding leader.
 She is the 4th highest all-time rebound leader, after Rebekkah Brunson, Sylvia Fowles, and Tamika Catchings.
 Within that same season, she also became the third player in WNBA history to record a triple double, when she had 29 points, 15 rebounds and 10 blocks.
 In the 2005 WNBA All-Star Game, Leslie had also become the first WNBA player to dunk in an all-star game.
 On August 11, 2009, Leslie became the first player to score 6,000 points in a career.
 Earlier that month she was the first player to reach 10,000 career PRA (points + rebounds + assists), a statistic fundamental to the WNBA "Pick One Challenge" fantasy game.

 Leslie announced her retirement effective at the end of the 2009 season on February 4, 2009.
 The Sparks held a farewell ceremony for Leslie during their final home game of the season in September.
 She finished holding the league records for points (6,263), rebounds (3,307) and PRA (10,444).

 Leslie's final WNBA game ever was Game 3 of the 2009 Western Conference Finals between the Sparks and the Phoenix Mercury.
 Although Leslie recorded 22 points and 9 rebounds, the Sparks lost the game 74 - 85 and were eliminated from the playoffs.

 In 2011, she was voted in by fans as one of the Top 15 players in the fifteen-year history of the WNBA.
 In 2016, she was voted into the WNBA Top 20@20, in celebration of the league's 20th anniversary.

+On September 20, 2026, Leslie was honored with a statue of herself outside of Crypto.com Arena.